-7.1 Public Participation
+7.1 Public Participation Activities

 A public participation process has been developed by LAUSD to ensure that the local community has the opportunity to comment and provide input to the decision process adopted for environmental cleanup of their properties.
-Based on the community interest, the LAUSD will hold a public comment period before approval of this RAW.
+The LAUSD may prepare a Fact Sheet in English and Spanish (which are languages appropriate to the community) to provide general background information for the Site, including a description of the planned RA, public comment opportunities, and the project schedule.
+The Fact Sheet will be circulated to residences and businesses immediately adjacent to or within line-of-sight of the Site.